team-olmen/olm_api/Readme.md

 ## Features

-A CRUD API which allows:
+A PHP-based CRUD API.
+You can:

-* creating and maintaining of an arbitray number of collections of  multiple-choice questions
-* filtering of collections
-* creating and maintnaining individual test sessions for each user
+* add / modify / delete / undelete / reset `modules` - a collection of multiple-choice questions
+* add / modify / delete / undelete / reset `mcqs` - the multiple-choice questions
+* add / modify / delete `sessions` - test your knowledge against an individual collection of `mcqs`
+* invite / modify / manage / delete `users`
+* supports a simple hierarchy consisting of admins and users
+* add / modify / delete `exams` - arbitrary collection of notes
-* markdown / flatfile based note collections to share experiences / tips between users
+* add / modify / delete `protocolls` - arbitrary flatfile / markdown-based notes for `exams` to share impressions, tips and help

-* creating and maintaing of users (incl. password reset)
-* ...
+*reset* means that old revisions of those items are kept by the server so one can go back and restore an arbitrary version

 ## First Steps